 - If you do not know the answer to one or more questions, do not provide false answers

 If you lie or omit information on your life insurance application, you leave your beneficiary or beneficiaries at risk of not receiving the intended monetary benefits.
 Your policy may be voided or cancelled once a claim is filed with no payments being made to your beneficiaries.

 Why Do Life Insurance Applicants Lie or Omit Information?

 There are various reasons individuals lie or omit information on their life insurance applications.
-One of the most common reasons is to hide information in order to avoid being denied the policy.
+One of the most common reasons is to hide information in order to avoid being denied issuance of the policy.
 Another reason is to avoid being placed in a higher risk classification, which would result in more expensive premiums.

 Life insurance companies are in business to make a profit.
 They will ask a variety of questions to properly vet the applicant and assess their risk.
 Questions revolve around the applicant’s health and lifestyle.

 Common questions include:

 - the applicant’s age (some applicants lie about this in an attempt to get better rates)

 - whether the applicant smokes cigarettes or uses tobacco products